a11yproject/a11yproject.com/src/posts/2021-03-23-alternate-text-and-automation.md

 The image recognition technology used by some screen readers isn’t special.
 It is susceptible to all the potential issues described earlier.
 This means that human-authored alt text is still the best option.

+## What about an image link?

+The presence of a link will be announced much as how the presence of an image will.
+If a link wraps an image element, the image’s alt text will provide a clue for where the link will go.
+A human’s guidance helps for these circumstances.

+An automated description may report something along the lines of:

+> Link.
+Image.
+Map.

+While human-authored alt text provides better context:

+> Link.
+Image.
+Paraguay river system.

 ## What about social media and memes?

 [Every major social media platform includes the ability to add alt text to their images](https://blog.hootsuite.com/inclusive-design-social-media/).
 Some, like Facebook, use an automated image description if none is provided, but they are almost always insufficient.